marcelreppi/shape2geohash/README.md

   * `insideOnly`: Includes only the geohashes that are fully within the polygon.
   * `border`: Includes only the geohashes that intersect with the border of the polygon.
 * `minIntersect`: Percentage value between `0` and `1`.
 Defines the minimum area of a geohash that needs to be covered by the polygon to be included in the geohash list.
 This is only relevant for the edge of the polygon when using the hashMode `intersect`.
+* `allowDuplicates`: Determines if the output array may contain duplicate geohashes.
+These can occur when, for example, multiple polygons overlap.
 * `customWriter`: Custom `Writable` Stream that can used for custom stream processing.
 See [Custom Stream Processing](#custom-stream-processing) section for more details.

 ## Custom Stream Processing